ulbi/zoneminderswarm/README.md

 - `zm_config`: The volume used by the `zoneminder` service to store the ZoneMinder configuration.
 - `known_faces`: The volume used by the `zoneminder` service to store known face recognition data.
 - `unknown_faces`: The volume used by the `zoneminder` service to store unknown face recognition data.
+- `mosquitto_data`: The volume used by the `eclipse-mosquitto` service to store the data for mosquitto.

 ## Networks